• Menu

 Carbon Automatic Backwash Systems

 Pros: Less pressure drop, better flow, and longer media life.
-The once-a-week backwash and rinse keep the carbon filter clean and free of sediment.
-Carbon media is ‘reclassified,' meaning the granular media is stirred up, exposing fresh sites on the media.
-The residue is removed and flushed out to drain.
+The weekly backwash and rinse keep the carbon filter clean and free of sediment by stirring up the granular media and flushing out residue.

-Cons: Needs to be connected to a drain (although, in some cases, the backwash water can be run outside and used to water plants).
-Upfront costs are a little higher than upflow or cartridge types.
+Cons: Requires a drain connection (though backwash water can sometimes be used for watering plants).
+Upfront costs are higher than upflow or cartridge filters.

-A backwashing carbon filter on the main water line leading to your home will remove chlorine from your water.
-This is especially useful if you also want to filter sediment, rust, and odors from city water.
+A backwashing carbon filter installed on your main water line removes chlorine, sediment, rust, and odors from city water.

-This filter also comes with an automatic backwashing valve that can meter your water usage and backwash after a certain amount of time or gallons of water used.
-Finally, this system is under excellent warranty: 7 years for the control valve and ten years for the tank.
+It features an automatic backwashing valve that meters water usage and initiates backwash as needed, backed by a strong warranty: 7 years on the control valve and 10 years on the tank.

 Guide to Iron Treatment